richard67/mod_rfaudio/README.md

 All parameters are defined in the module's settings, which provide also inline help texts.

-There is already an installable package available for download, see the releases, and there is an update site for updates.
+There are installable packages available for download, see the releases, and there is an update site for updates.

 So feel free to use it.